chrisnebgen/chrisnebgen/README.md

 ### About me

-Professional Software Engineer and Full-stack Developer specializing in PHP, JavaScript, MongoDB, Express.js, Angular, React.js, Node.js, HTML5, CSS, SASS, and AWS.
+Professional Full-stack Engineer specializing in PHP, JavaScript, MongoDB, Express.js, Angular, React.js, Node.js, HTML5, CSS, SASS, and AWS.
 Below, in the [__Toolbox__](#toolbox) section, you can find a list of technologies I have professional experience with.

 I am passionate about technology and its various applications.
 I enjoy talking tech, as well as learning new things.
 If you're interested in chatting, check out my [__Socials__](#socials) below to reach out!